YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

  gtmbase
 ++++++++++++++++

-Adds the following line to .profile or .cshrc file depending on the shell.
+Adds the following line to the .profile or .cshrc file depending on the shell.

 In the POSIX shell, gtmbase adds the following line to .profile: